 This certificate is designed for an individual seeking a foundation in customer service or who is interested in starting one's own business.
-The program will provide the knowledge, skill and attitudes necessary to enter the field or to complement experience already acquired on the job.
+The program will provide the knowledge, skills and attitudes necessary to enter the field or to complement experience already acquired on the job.
 Successfully completed courses will apply to an Associate in Science degree in Marketing.

 Courses CREDITS

 + ENG101 Composition 3

 + BMG204 Managerial Communications 3

 + COM173 Public Speaking 3

 + BMG202 Principles of Management 3

 + BMK201 Principles of Marketing 3

 CSC101 Introduction to Computers 3

-BMK123 Principles of Customer Service 3
++BMK123 Principles of Customer Service 3

 BMK106 Principles of Selling 3

+Calara anno a Calara Callannia 6

-Select two of the following:
+Select two of the following: 6

-BMG105 Supervision and Organizational Behavior
+BMG105 Supervision and

-- + BMK207 Consumer Behavior
+Organizational Behavior

-- + BMK216 Internet Marketing BMK103 Principles of Retailing
++ BMK216 Internet Marketing

+BMK103 Principles of Retailing

-- + BMK230 Advertising and Promotion
++ BMK230 Advertising and Promotion